How to calculate gender pay gap

 Calculating the gender pay gap is only the first step.
 The next step is to analyze the factors contributing to the pay gap, such as differences in occupational segregation, lack of women in leadership roles, and unconscious bias in pay decision-making.
 By understanding the factors driving the pay gap, organizations and policymakers can implement strategies and policies to reduce and eliminate gender inequality in the workplace.

-See also How to pronounce ascetic
+See also How to spell machine

 In conclusion, understanding how the gender pay gap is calculated is important for identifying and addressing gender inequality in employment.
 It involves collecting data on earnings, using the median or mean earnings, and analyzing the factors contributing to the pay gap.
 By taking these steps, organizations can work towards achieving fair and equal pay for all employees, regardless of gender.